WhitelistVideo

 "I paid for 6 months of Bark.
 Found out my daughter just turned off WiFi and used cellular data for everything.
 Bark never detected a single thing during that time.
 Complete waste of money." - Reddit r/Parenting

 "The VPN constantly disconnects on my son's iPhone.
 I get 10+ notifications a day saying 'Bark VPN disconnected.'
-When I ask him to reconnect it, he says it won't stay on.
 Support told me it's an iOS limitation." - Trustpilot Review

 What Bark Actually Monitors on iPhone (And What It Doesn't)